robtu328/Stylized-Imagenet/README.md

 3. go to ``code/`` and execute ``create_stylized_imagenet.sh`` (assuming access to a GPU).
 The easiest way for doing this is to the docker image that we provide (see Section below).
 This creates Stylized-ImageNet in the directory that you specified in step 2.
 4. Optionally, delete ``paintings_raw/``, ``paintings_excluded/`` and ``paintings_preprocessed/`` which are no longer needed.
 ## Usage comment by Robin
-Be careful to use the correct version of pyTorch and torchvision ImageNet should be put in path Github/data/data/ILSVRC2012/Data.
+Be careful to use the correct version of pyTorch and torchvision.
+ImageNet should be put in path Github/data/data/ILSVRC2012/Data.
 Two subdirectories are train/ and val/